rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 ## System
 ### LowBatteryScan
-Windows Mobile and CE only.
-Set to 0 to disable scanning when the battery is low or set to 1 to enable it.
-Once disabled the scanner can be enabled again by calling `Barcode.enable`.
+Controls whether the scanner can be used when battery charge level is low.
+Set to ‘0’ to disable scanning with low battery and ‘1’ to enable.
+Can be overridden by calling `Barcode.enable`. **Applies to Android and WM/CE**.

 **Possible Values**